joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 Some time later I go on another hike through the desert, this time with my friend Alice.
 We encounter another row of rocks and a pair of machines that look identical to the ones I built.
-I tell Alice about the machines I saw in the past and how one of them sorts list and the other simulates consciousness and I suggest that maybe these two do the same.
+I tell Alice about the machines I saw in the past and how one of them sorts lists and the other simulates consciousness and I suggest that maybe these two do the same.
 So we arrange the rocks on the input row to correspond to some list and press "START" on the left machine.
 This time, though, the machine does not correspond at all to the state